dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/implementing-basic-crud-functionality-with-the-entity-framework-in-asp-net-mvc-application.md

 [!code-cshtml[Main](implementing-basic-crud-functionality-with-the-entity-framework-in-asp-net-mvc-application/samples/sample4.cshtml)]

+### To create the Details page

 1. Open *Views\Student\Details.cshtml*.

    Each field is displayed using a `DisplayFor` helper, as shown in the following example:

     [!code-cshtml[Main](implementing-basic-crud-functionality-with-the-entity-framework-in-asp-net-mvc-application/samples/sample5.cshtml)]